amirdud/Models_repo/README.md

 # Models_repo
 Repository for different simulations, models and toy examples in probability, data science, machine learning and dynamical systems.
+All are written in python.